 At the core of the ApeSwap platform is our decentralized exchange (DEX).
-Our DEX allows users to swap between ~200 tokens on BNB Chain, Polygon, and Ethereum.
+Our DEX allows users to swap between ~200 tokens on BNB Chain, Polygon, Ethereum, Telos, and Arbitrum.

-Users can also add liquidity to the ApeSwap DEX to earn passive income on tokens you hold via trading fees in the form of liquidity provider tokens (APE-LPs).
+Users can also add liquidity to the ApeSwap DEX to earn passive income on tokens they hold via trading fees in the form of liquidity provider tokens (APE-LPs).

 Unlike centralized exchanges, which use third-party intermediaries like market makers to facilitate trading between tokens, decentralized exchanges use smart contracts to coordinate trades between users.
 This allows for permissionless and anonymous trading free of the constraints of centralized exchanges.